BokChoyWarrior/FD_Alert/README.md

 # FD Alert

 This addon gives alerts when your Feign Death resists.
-- Sends a custom message to a chat channel (say, yell, raid)
+- Sends a custom message to a chat channel (say, yell, raid etc.)
-- Sends a custom message via whisper to any name
 - Plays a sound of your choice
+- Tracks your resists per fight

 ### Guide
 FD Alert uses a few slash commands to configure.
 By default it sends a message in /say, plays a bell sound, and does not send any whispers.
 You can change the messages (both channel and whisper messages can be different), and change which channel they send to or which person they whisper.
 The sound alert can be changed to one of 10 built in sounds, or any sound in the WoW files.